ska-telescope/ska-sdp-data-product-dashboard/docs/src/index.rst

-Documentation for the SKA SDP Data Product API Dashboard
+Documentation for the SKA SDP Data Product Dashboard
 ======================================================

 The `ska-sdp-dataproduct-dashboard` repository contains the code for the dashboard that is used to access SDP Data Products in a storage volume.